NoImpactNoIdea/getupsell.com-documentation/README.md

 * Brantely pace, CEO
 * JJ McMillen, Creative
 * Charles Arcodia, CTO
+* Sam Blount, AE

 # Overview: Project getupsell.com
 * Empower your revenue generating teams to become product experts with intuitive analytics insights, intelligently organized into tasks.
 Know your customers' needs before they do.
-* Traditionally, account executives have very little visibility on how customers are using their products.
+* Traditionally, Account Executives have very little visibility on how customers are using their products.
 Because of that, companies sell less than they could and customers are left with “just checking in emails.”
 Our mission is to help companies grow existing business by empowering their sales teams with product usage insights.

  # Living Overview and key Fundamentals (Google Doc Overview)
  https://docs.google.com/document/d/1oZd0UF7xCtHNjL666cglS_HRMJAUVVgwSerWU5AkCls/edit